JMMC-OpenDev/jmcs/README.md

 mvn process-resources

 # build jMCS jar files
 mvn clean install

+# build testgui jar files (if needed)
+cd testgui
+mvn clean install

 ```

 Jar files are then available in `target` directory !
 You also get the option to use prepared jar under the 'Download' section of prepared [releases](releases).

 Notes